-This table gives an example of how the ongoing annual fees and costs for this superannuation product can affect your superannuation investment over a one-year period.
+This table gives an example of how the fees and costs for this superannuation product can affect your superannuation investment over a one-year period.
 You should use this table to compare this superannuation product with other superannuation products.

-Slate Super Fees and Costs Example for Lifestage - Coral\#
+Slate Super Fees and Costs Example for Lifestage - Coral#

-TYPE OF FEE OR COST AMOUNT BALANCE OF \$50,000 Administration fees and costs 0.49% per annum plus \$60 (\$1.15 per week) For every \$50,000 you have in the superannuation product, you will be charged or have deducted from your investment \$245.00 in administration fee costs, plus \$60 regardless of your account balance.
-PLUS Investment fee 0.61% per annum And , you will be charged or have been deducted from your investment \$305.00 in investment fees and costs.
+TYPE OF FEE OR COST AMOUNT BALANCE OF \$50,000 Administration fees and costs 0.62% per annum plus \$78 (\$1.50 per week) For every \$50,000 you have in the superannuation product, you will be charged or have deducted \$310.00 in administration fee costs, plus \$78 regardless of your account balance.
+PLUS Investment fee 0.11% per annum Plus 0.22% per annum And , you will be charged or have been deducted from your investment \$165.00 in investment fees and costs.
 PLUS Transaction costs 0.000% per annum And , transaction costs of \$0.00 will be deducted from your investment, although it is not deducted directly from your account.
-EQUALS Cost of the product If your balance was \$50,000, at the beginning of the year, then for that year you will be charged fees of \$610.00 for the superannuation product.
+EQUALS Cost of the product If your balance was \$50,000, at the beginning of the year, then for that year you will be charged fees of \$553.00 for the superannuation product.